sushicloud-online/sushicloud/README.md

 - [ ] Login & Registration System (User and Admin)
   - [x] Register Validation (user added to database)
+    - [ ] fix admin login, make secure, create admin create account similar to user register
   - [x] Login Validation
   - [x] Logout
 - [ ] Finish creating all user facing files
 - [ ] Individual anime pages will only be one fluid file
+  - [ ] it will query for the requested anime resources and spew out it's data
-- [ ] Admin must ... remove user, add new anime, delete a anime, modify anime
+- [ ] Admin must ... remove user, add new anime, delete an anime, modify anime